 Viral arthritis/tenosynovitis can generally be diagnosed based on clinical presentation and confirmed by virus isolation and histopathology.
 Serotyping and genotyping are frequently used to further characterize and compare reoviruses isolated from affected tendons and joints.
 Pathogenicity can be confirmed by inoculation of susceptible poults.

 Currently variant reovirus induced viral arthritis/tenosynovitis is controlled by vaccination of parent flocks with autogenous inactivated reovirus vaccines frequently formulated with multiple reovirus isolates.
-It is believed that vaccination mutes vertical transmission of reovirus while providing maternal antibody protection to progeny until age associated resistance develops.
+It is believed that vaccination mutes vertical transmission while providing maternal antibody protection to progeny until age associated resistance develops.
 However, there is little information, other than field observations, to validate age associated resistance in turkeys, nor are there specifics regarding age of onset.

 Research is needed to better define age associated resistance in turkeys and other means of control (live reovirus vaccination) should be investigated to provide a means of protecting flocks beyond what is available via maternal antibody.